Separate Ways (Worlds Apart): Music video

 "I'm at a loss to explain that video," said Cain.
 "I will never live down those air keyboards.
 No matter what else I've done in my career, sooner or later people find a way to ask me about the 'Separate Ways' video."

 Stranger Things version

 For the fourth season of the TV series Stranger Things, which has used songs from the 1980s on its soundtrack, Bryce Miller and Alloy Tracks remixed the song.
 A fan of the show, Steve Perry heard the remix and told Miller and Troy MacCubbin how much he liked it.
 Perry told Variety, "I was stunned at how cool it was."
 Soon after that Perry suggested an extended version which he worked on with Miller.

 Daughtry version

-In 2023, American rock band Daughtry and Lzzy Hale of Halestorm covered the song to mark the 40th anniversary of the original song.
+In 2023, American rock band Daughtry and Lzzy Hale of Halestorm covered the song to mark the 40th anniversary of the original.